Versitron/Versitron-Fiber-Video-Installation-Kits-for-Multi-Site-Monitoring/README.md

 **Fiber-optic video kits that support both video and PTZ control data — perfect for remote or smart surveillance.**

-- Many video-over-fiber converters support not just video but also control/data lines (e.g. RS-485 for PTZ) alongside analog/video feed over the same fiber path :contentReference[oaicite:5]{index=5}
+- Video-over-fiber converters that support not just video but also control/data lines (e.g. RS-485 for PTZ) alongside analog/video feed over the same fiber path
-- Enables remote pan-tilt-zoom (PTZ) control, data, and video transmission over long distances — even up to kilometers when using singlemode fiber :contentReference[oaicite:6]{index=6}
+- Enables remote pan-tilt-zoom (PTZ) control, data, and video transmission over long distances — even up to kilometers when using singlemode fiber
-- Plug-and-play design with LED status indicators, no optical adjustments needed, simplifying deployment and maintenance :contentReference[oaicite:7]{index=7}
+- Plug-and-play design with LED status indicators, no optical adjustments needed, simplifying deployment and maintenance
-- Compatible with mixed video standards (HD-CVI, AHD, CVBS, etc.) — offers flexibility if your surveillance cameras are of different types :contentReference[oaicite:8]{index=8}
+- Compatible with mixed video standards (HD-CVI, AHD, CVBS, etc.) — offers flexibility if your surveillance cameras are of different types

 Perfect for advanced security installations requiring remote control of cameras, such as perimeter monitoring, traffic surveillance, critical infrastructure, and large-scale CCTV systems.